curt-mitch/awesome-PETs/README.md

 See the **Awesome Differential Privacy List** (github: [menisadi/awesome-differential-privacy](https://github.com/menisadi/awesome-differential-privacy)).

+### Organizations

+- [DifferentialPrivacy.org](https://differentialprivacy.org/) - A website with resources curated by the DP research community.
+It includes several courses, videos, surveys, and links to other resources.

+- [OpenDP](https://opendp.org/) - Open-source group developing DP tools.

-### Blogs and Websites
+### Blogs

 - [NIST Differential Privacy Blog Series](https://www.nist.gov/itl/applied-cybersecurity/privacy-engineering/collaboration-space/focus-areas/de-id/blog-series-1) - A blog series from NIST covering topics from introductory concepts to deploying DP-based applications.

 - [A friendly, non-technical introduction to differential privacy](https://desfontain.es/privacy/friendly-intro-to-differential-privacy.html) - A useful series of posts and visualizations introducing DP and related concepts from Damien Desfontaines, a.k.a.
 Ted, a research scientist at [Tumult Labs](https://www.tmlt.io/).

-- [DifferentialPrivacy.org](https://differentialprivacy.org/) - A website with resources curated by the DP research community.
-It includes several courses, videos, surveys, and links to other resources.

 ### Books